 50K runners have until 10 p.m.; 100K runners have 29 hours, 100-mile runners have 30 hours to complete the race.

 All participants must start their final loop no later than 3 a.m. on Sunday (mile 68.2 for the 100-mile).
 All must have passed the Tucker Tower aid station (mile 81.9) no later than 6:15 a.m. on Sunday.

-100-mile runners are allowed to have a pacer at mile 53 or later, or after dark.
+100-mile runners are allowed to have a pacer starting at mile 53, or after dark.
 100K runners are only allowed pacers after dark.
-Sunset is at 6:42 p.m.
+Sunset is around 6:40 p.m.

 Pacer exchange points will only be at Duke’s Forest or Buzards Roost aid stations.
 If you plan to have a pacer meet you at Buzards Roost aid station, please arrange for a ride to the aid station.
 Parking is limited.

 Registration and Refund Policy

 We understand that things come up.
 If you can no longer run the race, if you let us know more than one month in advance, you will receive 100% race credit for another Blaze Trails Running event.
 If you let us know between one month and two weeks prior to race day, you will receive 50% race credit towards another Blaze Trails Running event.
 We will not allow any refunds or transfers less than two weeks before race day.
 No exceptions.